ashvtol/rsync_iTunes/README.md

  Try running 'adb' command in your terminal, you should see adb running.
  Run 'adb devices' to see the list of connected devices.

- If you've reached till here, then it's a cake-walk from here.
+ If you've reached till here, then it's a cakewalk from here.
  1. Download the repository and unzip it.
- 2. In terminal, navigate to the unzipped folder.
+ 2. In the terminal, navigate to the unzipped folder.

  ### YOU CAN EITHER RUN ```_credentials_.py``` using python3
  ```